Time and Chance (Color Me Badd album): Background

 The group wanted to make an album tied to more retro genres, that would show their vocal prowess and growth as producers and songwriters, co-writing 11 of the 14 songs, and co-producing 6 songs.
 The album's production started in late 1992, and before meeting with Giant executives, they started working on the songs, where the first songs that were completed were "Trust Me" and "God Is Love", since the group wanted to go for a more adult sound.

 After choosing new producers like David Foster, and the duo Jimmy Jam and Terry Lewis to work on the album, the execs at Giant Records brought in DJ Pooh to have someone "close to the streets" work on the project.
 They also had some of their prior collaborators like Howie Tee, and Hamza Lee work on the album.
 Ice Cube was enlisted to direct the music video for the first single, since their A&R team "didn't want the group to come across as too slick.
 We wanted to send a signal that Color Me Badd is very much a part of the street".

 The head of marketing at Giant Records named Steve Backer stated that the label "didn't want to overhype the record.
 Our approach was to capture a new audience while reclaiming the audience who bought the first album.
 Our set-up campaign has had a heavy emphasis on retail and press.
 We've been geared to taking the group back to the street, where the first album took off.".

 Listening parties were held in the beginning of October 1993 for key retailers and press, and Giant also did extensive sniping of 15 markets nation-wide, two weeks before the album release.
 Promotion overseas in Europe and Asia also started in October, where they did television appearances and press for the album.
 The launch party for the album took place in New York on November 15, 1993, and an appearance on "The Arsenio Hall" to perform the title track took place on November 18, 1993.
 There were plans for a December 22, 1993, appearance on "The Tonight Show", but it was rescheduled for February 8, 1994.

 Despite the promotion of the record, the album would end up underperforming, and not living up to the financial expectations they had, especially compared to the sales of their first album.
 The group later surmised that the record underperformed due to the mixed signals of the marketing and imagery of the album, as the imagery and photos promoted the group as "hard" and "street", but most of the songs in the album did not reflect what was being marketed.
+Label founder Irving Azoff commented in 1995 (after the rollout for "Time and Chance" completed) about the poor performance of the urban music division, specifically mentioning "I can't say I'm happy with Color Me Badd's sophomore effort.
+That's the biggest disappointment."